 |

-This experiment uses ink to represent matter in the universe and
+experiment uses ink to represent matter in the universe and demonstrates a

 the interfacial surface, an aperture allows flow of the trapped matter (dark